Alejandra Conde: Miss Venezuela World 2020

-During his reign, she created a social project, called Río Blanco: Hope, Solidarity and Resilience, in which he seeks to make improvements in the infrastructure and operation of a community space from which more than 100 Venezuelan children and more than 50 adults from the Community Río Blanco, Aragua state, have received this aid.
+During her reign, she created a social project, called Río Blanco: Hope, Solidarity and Resilience, in which he seeks to make improvements in the infrastructure and operation of a community space from which more than 100 Venezuelan children and more than 50 adults from the Community Río Blanco, Aragua state, have received this aid.
 This population was affected by heavy rains in September 2020.